How to Ease Your Pet’s Separation Anxiety

-Separation anxiety occurs most commonly when an animal is hyper-attached to their human and feels abandoned when they are separated from that human (e.g. when their human returns to work outside of the home).
-This can manifest in different ways for different pets, with some becoming more vocal or destructive, and others becoming more quiet.
-Some signs of separation anxiety include
+Separation anxiety occurs most commonly when an animal is hyper-attached to their human.
+They feel abandoned when they are separated from someone they spent so much time with.
+This can manifest in different ways for different pets.
+Some pets become more vocal or destructive, and others become quieter.
+Some signs of separation anxiety include:

-- Chewing furniture/ personal belongings
+- Destructive chewing furniture/ personal belongings (destructive behavior)

-- Inappropriate urination (peeing outside the litter box or on owner’s clothes)
+- Inappropriate urination (peeing outside the litter box or on the owner’s clothes)

-- Scratching at the door
+- Scratching at the door/destructive behaviors

 - Refusing to eat

 Generally, these behaviors start once you begin your routine to leave home, or after you have left.
 Picking up your keys or putting on your coat will be a sign your pet will associate with departure.
 These sound like some daunting characteristics, but rest assured, separation anxiety can be aided and even eliminated from the pet given the proper care and training in most cases.

 Here are five ways on how to ease your pet’s separation anxiety.

 How many times have you gone to put your shoes on to leave the house, and one of them has magically disappeared?
 That is because our pets KNOW what it means when we put our shoes on.
 Try doing the final few steps of your exit routine without actually exiting.
 Put on your shoes, grab your keys, wallet/handbag, and then stay home.
 Instead of leaving, give your pet extra loving, maybe a treat, belly rubs and reassurance.
 When you do this, your pet will start to disassociate those “exit actions” with you leaving the house.
 Do this several times a day as you lead up to the actual exit date.
 If you have already begun working outside of the home, you can still practice this technique during periods of being home, such as evenings, weekends, etc.